nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 8. The project should be open-sourced.
-9. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) and beginner typing speed for simple Japanese text (i.e. simple words and sentences) should be able to accomplish most of the learnings faster using commands than using the mouse.
+9. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) and beginner typing speed for simple Japanese text (i.e. simple words and sentences) should be able to accomplish most of the learning faster using commands than using the mouse.
-10. A user should find interecting with the user interface easy, even if he/she is relatively new to the application.
+10. A user should find interesting with the user interface easy, even if he/she is relatively new to the application.
 11. More to be added.

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
-* **Private contact detail**: A contact detail that is not meant to be shared with others
+* **Question**: An Japanese character/word
+* **Answer**: The reading/definition of the Japanese given in the corresponding question
+* **Flashcard**: An object containing a question and its answer
 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Instructions for manual testing**